£29,900 - £48,820 Price range

 Even against the BMW 3 Series – a car that’s long in the tooth in car terms – shows it the way in terms of expensive materials and ease of use, but the oozing-with-luxury Mercedes C-Class is on an entirely different level.

 Next to its rivals the Q50’s interior is short on visual appeal with asymmetric shapes and old-fashioned-looking trim pieces that are garnished with far too many buttons that appear to have been wedged into either side of the stacked – seven and eight-inch – control screens.
-Nowadays simplicity is the new luxury when it comes to interior design and the Infinity has a lot of catching up to do in this respect.
+Nowadays simplicity is the new luxury when it comes to interior design and the Infiniti has a lot of catching up to do in this respect.

 The same is true of the infotainment system, which does without a BMW iDrive style scroll knob – instead many of the car’s systems can be operated either via buttons on the seven-inch touchscreen, controls mounted to the steering wheel, or through voice commands.
 Even the graphics on the various screens are poorly laid out and aren’t as crisp as you’ll find in the latest rivals.

-Infinity Q50 passenger space
+Infiniti Q50 passenger space

 The Q50 feels a little cramped inside for a car of this class.
 There’s plenty of room in the front – the same is true for all rivals, though – but the rear seats suffer from a shortage of legroom and anyone sitting in the middle will be treated to a perched position and foot room that has been eaten into by the car’s transmission tunnel.

-Infinity Q50 boot space
+Infiniti Q50 boot space

 Boot space is class leading, however, a 500-litre capacity means the Q50 holds a 20 litre advantage on its three main rivals – the BMW 3 Series, Audi A4 and Mercedes C-Class.
 A floor that isn’t flat and a small opening means its still not the most practical to load, but then what saloon is…